Dlozlami/Redux-ToDo-List/README.md

 <strong>To Do List</strong>

-Sign Up and Login to keep track of your todo lits.
+Sign Up and Login to keep track of your todo lists.

 ## Run Locally